smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 ### Receive the parameters for the prediction

-We have a basic entry point for our API, but that is not very useful...
+We have a basic endpoint for our API, but that is not very useful...

-Let's create a `/predict_fare` entry point that will be used for the predictions.
+Let's create a `/predict_fare` endpoint that will be used for the predictions.

-We want developers to provide the following parameters to the entry point:
+We want developers to provide the following parameters to the endpoint:
 - `pickup_datetime`
 - `pickup_longitude`
 - `pickup_latitude`